-- Windows 10 preferred or Mac OS 10.10 or higher (English versions only)
+- Latest Windows OS or Mac OS

-- Intel Core2 Duo processor or higher

-- 4GB RAM (memory) or higher
+- 16GB RAM

-- 160 GB Hard Drive or higher

-- DVD +/- RW (optional)

-- Ethernet Network Card and Cat5 Network cable

-- 802.11 n wireless card
+- 500GB SSD

+- Wireless

-- University approved AntiVirus Program (recommended): For PC, Microsoft Security Essentials or Windows Defender (comes pre-installed on Windows 8, 8.1 and 10).
-For Macintosh, Sophos Anti-Virus for Mac are recommended and free to download.
+- University approved Antivirus Program (recommended): For PC, Defender (comes pre-installed).
+For Macintosh, Sophos Antivirus for Mac are recommended and free to download.

 - Anti-Spyware software: Spyware and adware are one of our biggest concerns.
 To protect your computer, install and run one of the many free anti-spyware programs available online.